Learning Communities Overview

 1. Higher GPAs

-5. Opportunity to apply for funded summer research with a tenure-track faculty
+6. Opportunity to apply for funded summer research

 • How do I accept my CNAS LC block?